justinchen00/page/billingservice/New API definition.md

 1. need to create a Chargebee customer account if no account for the group of this user exists.
 And pass its customer account ID to User Service;
 2. checkout OneTime Invoice(https://apidocs.chargebee.com/docs/api/hosted_pages?prod_cat_ver=1#checkoutOneTime-usecases), return a hosted page;
-3. save hostedPageID & the string of chargeItems to the database table `payment` to log
+3. save hostedPageID & the string of chargeItems to the database table `billing_record` to log the event
 4. our embedded web uses `query customerPortalStatus` to get the payment status.
 The embedded web should inform App of the status.
 5. At the same time, the backend should wait for the callback from Chargebee.
 We can check the payment status in its handler.
 6. Chargebee will pass the invoice status to `mutation eventNotify` via web hook.
 7. The payment status and invoiceID can be obtained from the previous three steps.
 They have the same logic.
-The relationship between `subscriptionID` and `invoiceID` will be created there and saved in table `payment`.
+The relationship between `subscriptionID` and `invalid_invoice_id` will be created there and saved in table `billing_record`.
-8. Based on the record saved in table `payment` , insert a new record to `subscription` table and set the status of subscription to `valid` , and table `subaddon` should be updated too.
+8. Based on the record saved in table `billing_record` , insert a new record to `subscription` table and set the status of subscription to `valid` , and table `subaddon` should be updated too.

 #### `cron` task